DIPSAS/emetra/README.md

 This is an evolving list.
 The code should as a rule:

-* Not produce any hints or warnings from the most recent Delpphi compiler, currently Delphi 10.3.
+* Not produce any hints or warnings from the most recent Delphi compiler, currently Delphi 10.3.
 Rio.
 * Keep the "uses" clause to a minumum, not include units that are not actually in use.
 * Be cross-platform whenever that will be a minor investment.

 # Coding style

-All code should have a uniform style, and the coding style should be the best style we can come up with.
+The coding style follows traditional Object Pascal style, with improvements as defined in the Spring4D style guide.
-This is an outline of what we currently believe is the best style.
-It
+We also add some more guidelines that go into a bit more detail, to further improve readability.

 ## Naming things